WellthCare

 4. Enroll in STEP: If traveling abroad, enroll in the U.S. Department of State’s Smart Traveler Enrollment Program (STEP) for safety updates and to help the embassy contact you in an emergency.

-In conclusion, while your current healthcare benefits plan may offer a thin layer of emergency coverage internationally, it is almost certainly insufficient.
+Your current health plan may offer a thin layer of emergency coverage internationally, but it's almost certainly insufficient.
 Proactive risk management through separate insurance is crucial.
-For employers looking to truly support their workforce, the future lies in integrated benefit ecosystems that prioritize prevention, provide seamless support, and protect both employee health and financial wealth-turning a traditional coverage gap into a managed, aligned component of total well-being.
+For employers looking to truly support their workforce, integrated benefit ecosystems that prioritize prevention and seamless support turn a traditional coverage gap into a managed component of total well-being.
+WellthCare, the first Health-to-Wealth Benefit System, delivers exactly that: lower claims and higher retention with no new out-of-pocket cost by rewarding every preventive health action with store dollars and automatic retirement contributions.

 ← Back to Blog